ZiyadHammad/MovieAPI-VanillaJs/README.md

 }
 ```
 ## Technologies Used
--jQuery - JavaScript Library | Used for document traversal and manipulation, and event handling
+- jQuery - JavaScript Library | Used for document traversal and manipulation, and event handling
--Axios - JavaScript Library | Used to make HTTP Request
+- Axios - JavaScript Library | Used to make HTTP Request
--Bootstrap - HTML,CSS,JavaScript Library | Used for styling & responsiveness
+- Bootstrap - HTML,CSS,JavaScript Library | Used for styling & responsiveness